Model Tampering Attacks Enable More Rigorous Evaluations of LLM Capabilities: Discussion

 \textbf{Limitations:} Our work focuses only on Llama-3-8B-Instruct derived models.
 This allows for considerable experimental depth, but other models may have different dynamics.
 The science of evaluations is still evolving, and it is not yet clear how to best translate the outcome of evaluations into actionable recommendations.
 Overall, we find that model tampering attacks can help with more rigorous evaluations -- even for models deployed as black boxes.
 However, there may be limitations in the mechanistic similarity of input-space and tampering attacks \citep{leong2024no}.

-\textbf{Future work:} \begin{itemize} \item \textbf{Models and tasks:} Experiments with larger models and more tasks would offer a broader understanding of model tampering attacks' potential to aid in evaluations. \item \textbf{What mechanisms underlie robust capability removal?} We are interested in future work to mechanistically characterize weak vs. robust capability suppression.
+\textbf{Future work:} \begin{itemize} \item \textbf{Can models be robust to tampering attacks?} This paper and concurrent work \citep{qi2024evaluating} show that even defenses designed to make models robust to tampering can be easily undone.
+We are currently working to better understand tampering robustness and improve the extent to which models can be made robust to tampering attacks through pretraining interventions (e.g. \citealp{maini2025safety}), knowledge corruption (e.g. \citealp{wang2025modifying}), and improvements in unlearning algorithms (e.g. \citealp{siddiqui2025dormantdeletedtamperresistantunlearning}). \item \textbf{What mechanisms underlie robust capability removal?} We are interested in future work to mechanistically characterize weak vs. robust capability suppression.
+We briefly worked to test the hypothesis that the activation rank difference (across the forget set) between a base and unlearned model would correlate with unlearning robustness.
+However, we found this not to be the case, and leave further investigation to future work.
 We hope that the 64 models we release help to lay the groundwork for this. \item \textbf{Bridging research and practice:} Model tampering attacks can be further studied and used in practice to assess risks in consequential models pre-deployment. \end{itemize}